 By J. Merritt Melancon

 From elongated oblongs to near-perfect spheres, vegetables come in almost every size and shape.
 But what differentiates a fingerling potato from a russet or a Roma tomato from a beefsteak?
-Researchers at the University of Georgia College of Agricultural and Environmental Sciences have recently found the genetic mechanism that controls the shape of our favorite fruits, vegetables and grains.
+Researchers at UGA’s College of Agricultural and Environmental Sciences have recently found the genetic mechanism that controls the shape of our favorite fruits, vegetables and grains.

-In article published Nov.
-10 in the journal Nature Communications, Esther van der Knaap, professor of horticulture, and her team at UGA detail the genetic traits, shared by multiple plants, that have been shown to control fruit, leaf and seed shape.
+In an article published in the journal Nature Communications, Esther van der Knaap, professor of horticulture, and her team detail the genetic traits, shared by multiple plants, that have been shown to control fruit, leaf and seed shape.

-“We may be able to explain the shapes of many fruits and vegetables through a similar mechanism to the one we described in tomatoes,” van der Knaap said.
+“We may be able to explain the shapes of many fruits and vegetables through a similar mechanism to the one we described in tomatoes,” van der Knaap says.

-“We found that in tomatoes, plant cells in the fruit divide in a column or in a row and that will determine their shape,” van der Knaap said.
-“We also found that this mechanism is likely the same in several other plant species: melons, cucumbers, potatoes.
-We’ve even been able to go as far as finding that the same mechanism controls the shape of rice grains as well as leaves. ”
+“We found that in tomatoes, plant cells in the fruit divide in a column or in a row and that will determine their shape,” she says.
+“We also found that this mechanism is likely the same in several other plant species: melons, cucumbers, potatoes. ”

-As part of a National Science Foundation and United States Department of Agriculture-funded project, van der Knaap’s team expanded on her previous work to locate the genes that account for the wide variety of tomato shapes and sizes.
+As part of a National Science Foundation and U.S. Department of Agriculture-funded project, van der Knaap’s team expanded on her previous work to locate the genes that account for the wide variety of tomato shapes and sizes.

 In this study, van der Knaap’s team was able to locate similar sets of shape-control genes in plants other than tomato.

-For instance in the potato—which is very closely related to the tomato—the gene that controls potato tuber shape as it is found in the same location in the genome as the gene that controls tomato fruit shape.
+For instance, in the potato—which is very closely related to the tomato—the gene that controls potato tuber shape is found in the same location in the genome as the gene that controls tomato fruit shape.

-In other plants, the shape-control genes may not in the same place but it is believed they act in the same manner, controlling the horizontal or vertical structure in cell division.
+In other plants, the shape-control genes may not be in the same place, but it is believed they act in the same manner, controlling horizontal or vertical structure in cell division.